LaurentiuStancioiu/Bunastare-sociala/README.md

 [Amadeus for Developers](https://developers.amadeus.com/) is a crucial component of our tech stack, enabling us to access real-time travel-related data.
 This includes information on flights, hotels, and points of interest near the destination city.
 Amadeus for Developers empowers TravelPlannerAI to offer up-to-date and accurate details for a user's travel itinerary.

 ### 2. OpenAI GPT-4-turbo
 [OpenAI GPT-4-turbo](https://openai.com/) serves as the backbone of our language processing capabilities.
 Recognized as state-of-the-art (SOTA) for language tasks, this model is integrated for its advanced language understanding and its convenient built-in function calling.
 It plays a central role in understanding user queries and generating relevant responses.
+Also, with the Assistants API, we keep track of our user responses while enabeling features such as Code Interpreter, retrieval and more.

-### 3. LangChain
+### 3. Solara
-LangChain acts as the intermediary between the user interface and the various tools integrated into TravelPlannerAI.
-This component is responsible for processing user inputs, connecting with the OpenAI model, and facilitating communication with other external services.
-LangChain serves as the glue that seamlessly binds together our functions and the Language Model (LLM).
+[Solara](https://solara.dev/api) is our framework to build frontend from our app within our python backhand.
+We chose it because it has high reactivity and a clear logic for creating pages chat interfaces and even maps.

 ### 4. Open Meteo API
 [Open Meteo API](https://open-meteo.com/) is utilized to fetch real-time weather information.
 By integrating this API, TravelPlannerAI ensures that users have access to the latest weather updates for their chosen destinations, allowing for informed travel decisions.